 Koenigsegg Logo Meaning and History

 The logo of the Koenigsegg auto is the shield with margins of red and yellow rhombuses in the blue frame.
 It originated from an unusual ancient coat of arms of Koenigsegg’s family, which had lived in the Middle Ages in German Swabia.
 The original represents a single field of gold rhombuses surrounded by an ornament.
-Christian von Koenigsegg knows his roots up to the end of the 12th century, when his ancestors became knights of the Germanic- Roman Empire.
+Christian von Koenigsegg knows his roots up to the end of the 12th century when his ancestors became knights of the Germanic- Roman Empire.

-The original family coat of arms was taken as basis for the creation of the logo Koenigsegg.
+The original family coat of arms was taken as the basis for the creation of the logo Koenigsegg.
 One can notice a pattern of the upper edge crowning it – a gold monogram in a blue background, consisting of letters KCC from Koenigsegg CC.
-Jacob Leftman, an extremely talented graphics designer, who unfortunately died in the 2002, is the author of the logo Koenigsegg.
+Jacob Leftman, an extremely talented graphics designer, who unfortunately died in 2002, is the author of the logo Koenigsegg.
 Jacob was a close friend of Christian von Koenigsegg, they grew up together in the same district and studied in one school.

 In the spring of 2004, Koenigsegg produced the model CCR.
 This car allowed the company to surpass all the rest of the competing trademarks.
 At present, Koenigsegg is situated in the territory of a huge plant for production of fighters.
-30 persons of the core staff are forming basis of the company, besides them, if it is necessary, several specialists are additionally involved from outside.
+30 persons of the core staff are forming the basis of the company, besides them, if it is necessary, several specialists are additionally involved from outside.

 Koenigsegg is working with an extensive network of the suppliers and partners, the majority of which are located in Sweden.
 There are many small companies of masters making limited lots of high-quality parts among them.
-This motor vehicle manufacturing, as well as car assembly are a very laborious process, because the construction of a super car includes three hundred parts and numerous panels from carbon fabrics.
+This motor vehicle manufacturing, as well as car assembly, are a very laborious process because the construction of a supercar includes three hundred parts and numerous panels from carbon fabrics.
 All the materials used in production are very expensive.
 It conditions the high price of cars of the Koenigsegg make.